VoltanFr/memcheck/ReadMe.md

 - Effacement image si pas utilisée.
 Nécessite d'abord recherche avec une image donnée pour pouvoir remplacer, et affichage "Utilisée dans n pages" avec lien
 - Prevent modification of a deck with no or too long description, or duplicated descriptions for the same user (reuse what was done in create deck, without forgetting to check ownership)
 - Upon creating a new version of a card, warn that this will impact n users who have it in a deck.
-- Offer a diff view from the card history page
 - The mail sent by notifier should include an history link and a diff link
 - Fix the hyperlinks in the doc pages